Mezquital Valley: History

 At this time efforts to divert water from the Tula River for irrigation began, with the Tecolote Dam built along with the El Morelos and El Moro Canals.
 Later the Capula Dam was built, along with another canal to bring wastewater in from the Valley of Mexico.

 In the 1940s the Mexico City/Laredo highway was built through the area, which gave the valley more connection with the outside world.

-In 1951, by presidential decree, the Patrimonio Indígena del Valle de Mezquital (Valley of Mezquital Indigenous Heritage) was created in Ixmiquilpan by President Miguel Alemán Valez and state governor D. Quintín Rueda Villagran to promote Mezquital Otomi culture and education.
+In 1951, by presidential decree, the Patrimonio Indígena del Valle de Mezquital (Valley of Mezquital Indigenous Heritage) was created in Ixmiquilpan by President Miguel Alemán Valdés and state governor D. Quintín Rueda Villagran to promote Mezquital Otomi culture and education.
 These and many other infrastructure and economic development projects have changed much of the valley's way of life, especially in Tula and Ixquimilpan.

 Today the valley is an important agricultural region for the state of Hidalgo, growing corn, beans, wheat, onions, tomatoes, cactus fruit, and peaches.
 It produces one-quarter of Mexico's green chili peppers.
 However, there are still problems with poverty, especially among the Otomis.
 From the 1980s, many Otomis migrated away from the valley to the United States, with large communities from this area settling in Clearwater, Florida and Las Vegas.
 However, in 2011, the head of the Otomi Supreme Council in Ixmiquilpan stated that migration to the US from the area's Otomi had diminished, principally due to the US's poor economy.

 The valley has also had recurring conflicts over land and water resources, especially in Cardonal, Ixmiquilpan, and Tasquillo.
 The disputes have resulted in numerous protests and affected local elections.
 While the situation is not as dire as in various municipalities in the state of Guerrero, there have been reports of armed groups in the valley.
 These exist generally to protect a certain segment of the population rather than an entire community.
 These groups have been influenced by events in Guerrero since the 1990s, especially by the Popular Revolutionary Front.
 However, violent conflicts go back further than this.
 One major dispute is over 102 hectares of land on the border between Ixmiquilpan and El Cardonal, which has led to paramilitary groups taking over areas.